runfothemountains/Harvest-Q/README.md

 - **Trade Mode** – Allowing users to swap goods and services (not just sell).
 - **Community Philosophy** – Building trust and cooperation over pure transactions.

-## Letter to the Judges
-We’ve included a letter describing how Harvest Q began with a viral TikTok post.